 A great post-workout treat is seeing how many calories you burned during your run.
-Since this is essentially a measure of your heart rate, distance, height, weight, and pace, a lot of GPS running watches will give you this data.
+Since this is essentially a measure of your heart rate, distance, height, weight, and pace, a lot of GPS watches will give you this data.

 If you want to connect your phone or external devices to your watch, you’ll need one with Bluetooth connectivity.
 Most watches include Bluetooth so they can connect to an app on your phone.